mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 If we're going to transition all of our products to the 3PL, it's not enough to keep up with orders.
 We need to build up at least a week's worth of surplus Voyager 2a devices to send to the 3PL's warehouse.
 To slow down sales, I tried increasing TinyPilot's pricing, which yielded some interesting data.

-In economics, the "elasticity" of a product is how sensitive consumers are to its price.
+In economics, the "elasticity" of a product indicates how sensitive consumers are to its price.
 Uber rides are a good example of an elastic product.
 If rides are cheap, you'll pay for the convenience, but if prices go up 10x, you'll probably take public transportation instead.

 So, how sensitive are TinyPilot customers to price?